Yosemite Camp and Explore - SBC

 CSUSB Student Recreation and Wellness Center

 Day 2: We will begin early for a quick breakfast, for it will be a lengthy day.
 Our adventure will start on the Mist Trail where we will hike towards Vernal Falls (~1 mile) and continue to Nevada Falls (~1.5 miles), which adds to about 7 miles round trip.
 The elevation gain is roughly 3000 feet, which means the trail is steep.
 Be prepared for some hiking.
 After our day hike, we will catch a shuttle to Yosemite Falls.
-Upon returning at the valley, we will check the visitor center, Ansel Adams gallery, and the gift shops out before having dinner at the Lodge.
+Upon returning at the valley, we will check the visitor center, Ansel Adams gallery, and the gift shops out before having dinner at camp.

 Day 3: After breakfast we pack up camp and head to the Mariposa Grove of Giant Sequoias!
 We will explore the grove and enjoy lunch before hitting the road by 2pm so we can make it back at the campus by 10pm.
 We will stop for gas and dinner (not provided) somewhere around Bakersfield.